fsaia/site/_pages/02_research.md

 permalink: /research/
 ---

 My research interests lie in number theory and arithmetic geometry.
-In particular, I am interested in (torsion of) elliptic curves and low-dimensional abelian varieties, often in the case of extra endomorphisms and from the vantage of rational points on modular and Shimura curves, and low-degree points on curves and higher-dimensional varieties.
+In particular, I am interested in (torsion of) elliptic curves and low-dimensional abelian varieties, often in the case of extra endomorphisms and from the vantage of rational points on modular and Shimura curves, and in low-degree points on curves and on higher-dimensional varieties.

+I am also interested in involving undergraduates in research.
+In the Fall 2024 and Spring 2025 semesters, I will be the faculty mentor for UIC undergrad Raghav Bhutani's project on "replacement dynamics of binary quadratic forms," supported by the [LASURI](https://las.uic.edu/lasresearch/student-research/lasuri/) program.

 [comment]: <>  ## In Preparation

 ## Preprints